 In the last month, Representative Hern held multiple virtual town halls with the general public, as well as smaller virtual roundtables for small business owners to discuss the relief options and unique needs of our business owners during this time.

-Representative Hern is updating constituents on coronavirus developments daily on his Facebook page and has created a special page on his website for coronavirus updates: hern.house.gov/covid19
+Representative Hern is updating constituents on coronavirus developments daily on his Facebook page and has created a special page on his website for coronavirus updates: hern.house.gov/covid19.

 House leadership has advised Members of Congress that no votes are expected in the House until May 4, 2020.
 In the meantime, Representative Hern is working remotely to ensure that the next wave of coronavirus relief legislation focus on the small businesses and workers who need federal aid to survive these shutdowns.